Students' union: United Kingdom

 Glasgow University Union was the last students' union in the UK to begin admitting women.

 The United Kingdom has a long history of student unionism at a local and national level.
 The Oxford Union and Cambridge Union date back to the early 19th century.
 Founded as debating societies, these were not representative bodies.
 The oldest students' union in Britain was the Student Representative Council formed at the University of Edinburgh in 1884.
 Most bodies are termed unions, however there exist a number of guilds and students' associations.
 Students' association is a popular term in Scotland, as historically there were separate men's and women's unions focused on societies and entertainment with representation to the university carried out by separate students' representative councils.
 Most students' unions in the UK are affiliated to the National Union of Students, although there exist other national representative bodies, such the National Postgraduate Committee, the Coalition of Higher Education Students in Scotland and the Aldwych Group, the association of students' unions of members of the Russell Group.

 National Union of Students-Union of Students in Ireland (NUS-USI), the student movement in Northern Ireland was formed in 1972 by bilateral agreement between the UK National Union of Students (NUS) and the Union of Students in Ireland (USI), to address the particular problems of representing students in Northern Ireland.

 Under the Education Act 1994, the role and purpose of students' unions is defined as being "promoting the general interests of its members as students".
 This has limited the ability of students' unions to campaign on issues not directly related to their members as students, such as Apartheid and the 1984–85 miners' strike.

+Scotland

+Students' representative councils, also known as students' administrative councils, are most commonly found in Scottish universities.
+They represent student interests in the government of a university, school or other educational institution.
+Generally the SRC forms part of a broader students' association, which may include other functions such as societies, entertainments (in the form of a students' union) and sports (in the form of a sports' union).
+Universities may have a statutory obligation to receive representation from the SRC and it is usual for student representatives from the SRC to form part of university structures including the university court, academic senate, and other bodies.

+Students' representative councils in Scotland were established as part of the system of ancient university governance by the Universities (Scotland) Act 1889 in the four extant universities of the time: Aberdeen, Edinburgh, Glasgow and St Andrews.
+The existence of an SRC was also incorporated in the royal charter of the University of Dundee, which adheres to the ancient governance structure.
+More recently, SRCs have been established at the University of Strathclyde and at Heriot-Watt University's Scottish Borders Campus.